 - Make sure you're contacting the right agency.
 Nearby agencies include:

-- Contact Parks and Recreation rangers about increased patrols, complaints or concerns, questions, and to report non-emergency offenses.
+- Call 303-441-4418 about increased patrols, complaints or concerns, questions, and to report non-emergency offenses.
 You will be directed to an on-duty ranger during working hours.

 - Please keep in mind, ranger schedules and staffing vary, so inquiries may not receive immediate replies.

 - Call the Boulder Police Department non-emergency line at 303-441-3333 for park issues that require a timelier response.